Rhialto/twiXt/README.md

 TwiXt is intended to make it easier to write widgets for X, using the X Toolkit Intrinsics.
-Doing so by hand is not really difficult, but it is a bit tedious, since C is not really object-oriented, but the widgets are based on classes with single inheritance.
+Doing so by hand is not really difficult, but it is a bit tedious.
+The Xt widgets are based on the idea of classes with single inheritance.
+On the other hand, the implementation language C is not object-oriented, so there is lots of work for the library to do and lots of details for the widget implementer to write.

 If you specify a widget (class) named FooThing, TwiXt will generate for you the public header file `FooThing.h`, the private header file